A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Introduction

 \section{Introduction}

-Distribution learning is an absolutely fundamental task in machine learning and statistics, with nearly all learning problems being able to be recast as distribution learning, ranging from density estimation and generative modeling all the way to clustering and regression.
+Distribution learning is a fundamental task in machine learning and statistics, with applications ranging from generative tasks like density estimation and generative modeling all the way to discriminative regression tasks and unsupervised clustering tasks.
 This fundamental problem remains at the heart of many supervised decision problems and as a cornerstone of unsupervised learning and knowledge discovery.
-Probability distributions parametrized by exponential families cover a wide variety of classical distributions for continuous variables (Gaussian, exponential, gamma, etc.); however, for discrete variables, the exponential family defined by the hierarchical log-linear model adequately covers all positive probability distributions over a finite space.
-Also called an energy-based model, it has remained the de facto choice of model for learning over a discrete feature space for decades and has amassed considerable attention over those years \cite{ackley1985learningBoltzmannMachine,sejnowski1986hobm,suIn2006markovNetWithL1reg,wainwright2006highDimGraphicalModelWithL1reg,shpitser2013sparseNestedMarkovDAG,vanHaaren2012markovNetworkWithRandomizedFeatures,lowd2010learningMarkovNetworkWithDecisionTrees,nyman2014stratifiedGraphicalModels,hojsgaard2004contextSpecificIndependenceGraphicalModels}.
+Probability distributions parametrized by {exponential families} are a representative class widely chosen for distribution modeling.
+Although already covering a wide variety of classical distributions for continuous variables (Gaussian, exponential, gamma, etc.), for finite and discrete variables, the hierarchical log-linear model completely describes all positive distributions over the space.
+Also called an energy-based model, it has remained the de facto choice of model for learning over a discrete feature space for decades and has amassed considerable attention over the years \cite{ackley1985learningBoltzmannMachine,sejnowski1986hobm,suIn2006markovNetWithL1reg,wainwright2006highDimGraphicalModelWithL1reg,shpitser2013sparseNestedMarkovDAG,vanHaaren2012markovNetworkWithRandomizedFeatures,lowd2010learningMarkovNetworkWithDecisionTrees,nyman2014stratifiedGraphicalModels,hojsgaard2004contextSpecificIndependenceGraphicalModels}.